CletsyMedia/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 How many are created, before they bid adieu?
 One string's birth, but it lingers through and through, In Python's memory, the strings continue to debut.

+Feel the artistry in Python as you explore and master these elegant data structures and algorithms.
+Enjoy your journey through the world of Python! 🚀🐍 Happy coding! 🎉